Gaya/gaya.pizza/blog/contents/articles/testing-javascript-browsersync-mocha-phantomjs/index.md

 }
 ```

-So far we're not doing anything in our main method which gets called yet.
-It's time to implement the first rule we
+So far we're not doing anything in the `replaceText` method which gets called yet.
+It's time to implement the first rule
-defined in our tests: *"it should replace the content of the element with given text"*.
+we defined in our tests: *"it should replace the content of the element with given text"*.

 Place the following in the `replaceText` method and save the file: